-MSC Grandiosa and MSC Virtuosa are two of the best ships of MSC Cruises, and amongst some of the largest cruise ships at sea.
-They both belong to the Meraviglia Plus class ships.
+MSC Grandiosa, MSC Virtuosa, and the brand new MSC Euribia are among the best ships of MSC Cruises and amongst some of the largest cruise ships at sea.
+They all belong to the Meraviglia Plus class ships.

-Italian born and built, MSC Cruises launched these two ships in 2019 and 2021 respectively.
-MSC Grandiosa is, in fact, hailed as one of the most environmentally friendly cruise ships at sea.
-It boasts advanced admissions technology and modern waste water treatments.
+Italian-born and built MSC Cruises launched these ships in 2019, 2021, and 2023 respectively.
+MSC Euribia is hailed as one of the most environmentally friendly cruise ships at sea.
+It boasts advanced admissions technology and modern wastewater treatments.

 For those of you not familiar with MSC Cruises, this Italian cruise company started life in commercial shipping back in 1970.
 The "Mediterranean Shipping Company" grew to eventually offer passenger cruises with their first cruise ship in 1988.
 It is now one of the largest cruise companies in the world.

 MSC Cruises is a big seller in the travel industry.
-From loyal MSC customers who choose them time and again for a cruise vacation, to families completely new to the cruise experience, MSC delivers.
+From loyal MSC customers who choose them time and again for a cruise vacation to families completely new to the cruise experience, MSC delivers.
 And very often for well under the price that other cruise lines charge.
+Especially attractive if you are cruising on a budget.

-Many MSC guests we have spoken to have made the comment about the classy feel of the MSC Ships.
+Many MSC guests we have spoken to have commented about the classy feel of the MSC Ships.
 And we tend to agree.

 From layout to design and decor, the cruise ships are elegant with a touch of glamour.
-This is especially true for the newest ships which have breathtaking architectual details.
+This is especially true for the newest ships with fantastic architectural details.

 The larger the ship, the younger the crowd